SystemsApproach/5G/disaggregate.rst

 situation, it opens the door for innovation.
 There won't be just one Mobile Core.
 There will potentially be many (and they will be implemented in the cloud).

+The similarity between slicing and the much-debated topic of network QoS might lead one to conclude that slicing won't take off, as QoS never seemed to provide quite enough benefit in large networks to justify its complexity.
+But the one place where QoS *is* effective is when bandwidth is scarce, e.g., in last-mile links.
+For this reason, slicing is likely to be valuable precisely because it allows efficient partitioning of the relatively scarce resource that is cellular spectrum.

+Finally, note that slicing can be viewed as a way to enable overlays on the cellular network.
+The Internet has a long history of supporting innovation through the use of overlays.
+Many innovations such as multicast and content delivery networks were developed in this way.
+So while we might not know exactly how slicing will be used, it is an important ingredient in fostering innovation.